Welcome to today's edition of the Rush 24-7 podcast.

 There are very dangerous consequences.

-It's not good enough to take, quote, a mulligan where you want a do over, not when you have little children's lives at risk.
+It's not good enough to take, quote, a mulligan where you want a do-over, not when you have little children's lives at risk.

-Anyway, if we got another break here.
+Anyway, we got another break here.

 We're going fast, folks.